 Carrie A. Pearson is a former early elementary teacher and the winner of a SCBWI-Michigan Picture Book Mentorship Award and a Work of Outstanding Promise grant.
 A Cool Summer Tail, and the companion, A Warm Winter Tail (2013-2014 Great Lakes Great Books Literature Program and a Gelett Burgess Award) follow many of the same animals to describe how they manage the hot summer and cold winter weather.
 Carrie and her family live in the upper peninsula of Michigan.
 Visit her website at www.carriepearsonbooks.com.

-In addition to illustrating A Cool Summer Tail, A Warm Winter Tail, Habitat Spy, Little Red Bat, and Henry the Impatient Heron for Arbordale, Christina Wald has illustrated for a wide variety of toys, games, books, and magazines.
+In addition to Cash Kat, Christina Wald has illustrated Fibonacci Zoo, A Cool Summer Tail, A Warm Winter Tail, Habitat Spy, Little Red Bat, and Henry the Impatient Heron for Arbordale.
+She also enjoys illustrating a wide variety of toys, games, books, and magazines.
 From a book that featured hundreds of animals on each page (Look, Find, and Learn: Animals of the World) to games including the Star Wars role playing game series, every assignment covers something new and exciting.
 In recent years, she has illustrated tons of different animals for books and other publications.
 Christina enjoys the research aspect of such projects, saying that each new book is a fascinating new learning experience.
 She often integrates travel to research for her illustrations.
 She lives in Ohio with her husband and three cats.
 Visit Christina's website.

 2013 Gelett Burgess Award